Masataka Yoshida: International career

 Yoshida represented the Japan national baseball team in the 2014 Haarlem Baseball Week, 2015 Summer Universiade, 2019 exhibition games against Mexico, and 2019 WBSC Premier12.

 On February 27, 2019, he was selected to the 2019 exhibition games against Mexico.

 On October 1, 2019, he was selected to the 2019 WBSC Premier12.

 In 2023, Yoshida represented Japan in the World Baseball Classic.
 He set a tournament record for RBIs with 13.
 At the end of the tournament, he was named to the All-Classic Team.

 Personal life

-Masataka has a wife named Yurika and two daughters that currently live with him in Boston since the 2024 Red Sox season.
+Masataka has a wife named Yurika and two daughters who have been living with him in Boston since the 2024 Red Sox season.